 I have also returned more to my roots since the new year and I have concentrated once again on really exploring unusual ingredients, digging up lesser-known recipes from around the world, and facing a few kitchen techniques that have always eluded me in the past.
 Here are some of my achievements so far in the last year…

 - Getting back into yeast-based bread

 - Checking Chicken Bastilla of my bucket list with 2 fellow Montreal bloggers

 - Making a successful puff pastry with a Kouign Amann recipe

 Well two cakes actually: my mom’s birthday cake and our Easter cake.
-We are just 3 in the family so a 6 inch cake is the perfect size.
+We are just 3 in the family so a 6-inch cake is a perfect size.
 This cake is on the dense side, the way we like it.
-Also on the menu for this post is icing tools and tips (metal tips not advice ha ha), how to fill an icing bag, and how to crumb frost a cake.
-I am in no position to teach you specific icing techniques, for that I recommend the book I used: the step-by-step Sensational Buttercream Decorating book by Carey Madden (link to book in above linked SMB post).
+Also on the menu for this post is icing tools and tips (metal tips not advice haha), how to fill an icing bag, and how to crumb frost a cake.
+I am in no position to teach you specific icing techniques, for that I recommend the book I used: the step-by-step Sensational Buttercream Decorating book by Carey Madden.

 If you want to go all out you could look at investing a lot of money into setting yourself up for some serious cake decorating.
 But better to start small.
 Here is the bare minimum you will need:

-- pastry bags: to put your frosting in and pipe.
-Start with plastic disposable bags and then you can invest in coated cloth bag.
-I learned the hard way snipping the tip of a zip-lock is not effective for precise work.
+- icing piping bag to put your frosting in and pipe.
+Start with plastic disposable bags and then you can invest in a coated cloth bag.

 - metal icing tips for your designs.
 These will help you create specific shapes.
 The bare minimum I would say is a small round tip #3, a medium round tip #8, a star tip #32, a petal tip #61, U tip #81, rose tip #104, and a leaf tip #352